nicksolony/nicksolony.github.io/_posts/2020-06-01-code_hit_the_error_skip_if_possible_and_watch_your_time.markdown

  end
 ```

-That worked, and I didn't waste hours trying to figure out why ```find_or_create_by``` didn't work.
+That worked, and I didn't waste hours trying to figure out why `find_or_create_by` didn't work.
 Hopefully one day, I'll know the answer why it didn't work, but in the end, my app is working without it.

-When coding, if you can't figure something out, don't spend hours on it, make it work first, and then fix it later, but don't stop on 1 thing and don't waste hours as i did.
+When coding, if you can't figure something out, don't spend hours on it, make it work first, and then fix it later, but don't stop on one thing and don't waste hours as i did.